Misty views whike docked at Harbor Town Marina, Hilton Head

-We’ve never been to Hilton Head Island, so we corrected that and spent a few days there on our way north.
+Since we’ve never been to Hilton Head Island, we decided long ago that it had to be a stop as we headed north.
 We ended up staying at Harbor Town Marina, in The Sea Pines Resort.
 We decided against renting a car, and instead explored the lovely area around Sea Pines on our bikes.
 After wandering around the shops in the harbor, we stopped for an early dinner at The Quarter Deck.
 I’m sure that there are plenty of good restaurants in Hilton Head, but unfortunately, this isn’t one of them.
 On the plus side, the harbor is pretty at night, and we enjoyed a relaxing evening watching the sun set over the marina.

 We had beautiful weather for exploring on our bikes, and went over to the beach, where you can ride the flat stretches of sand endlessly.

 Hilton Head is clearly all about golf, and this area is no exception!
 However, the beaches are gorgeous, with great biking, swimming and tide pools for exploring.
-But, golf is a real focus.
+But, golf is the real focus.

 We enjoyed taking advantage of our proximity to the ocean beaches, and our ride through beautiful neighborhoods in spring bloom!

 We’ve been craving pizza, so we stopped at Guisseppi’s in Sea Pines Village and shared a delicious pie!
 When we returned to the boat, there was a wedding under way in the park with the huge oak tree adjacent to the marina and our boat.